 Medication Aide Students

-Submit proof of a passing grade in College Level Math English, or Reading or Submit proof of a 2-year Associates degree or 4-year degree in any curriculum.
+To be exempt, the student may submit proof of a passing grade in College Level Math, English, or Reading or submit proof of a 2-year Associates degree or 4-year degree in any curriculum.

 What are Malpractice, Accidental insurance, Tech.
 Fees and Lab fees?